-Joining Tim this time is writer James Gent, who is stringing together hazy archive recollections of The Golden Oldie Picture Show, When The Wind Blows by David Bowie, Beeb Magazine, T-Rex ‘Greatest Hits’ albums with none of the hits on them, Boxpops, and the Montreux Special of Monty Python’s Flying Circus.
-Along the way we’ll be finding out what Clive Dunn being Grandad as Grandad looks like, where the whistling from Never Let Me Down was ‘borrowed’ from, and where you can read an alarming amount about Michael Sheard And His Pet Dogs.
+Joining Tim this time is writer James Gent, who is using ‘computer graphics’ to link hazy archive recollections of The Golden Oldie Picture Show, When The Wind Blows by David Bowie, Beeb Magazine, T-Rex ‘Greatest Hits’ albums with none of the hits on them, Children’s BBC clip show Boxpops, and the Montreux Special of Monty Python’s Flying Circus.
+Along the way we’ll be finding out what Clive Dunn being Grandad as Grandad looks like, where the whistling from Never Let Me Down was ‘borrowed’ from, and exactly where you can find an alarming amount of detail about Michael Sheard And His Pet Dogs.

 Buy A Book!

 There’s a lot more about David Bowie’s difficult eighties in Tim’s book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Wonder if they ever did a Boxpops on the theme of ‘coffee’, with bits from a Panorama on global trade and an argument in the cafe in EastEnders or something?